ValleyBell/MidiConverters/README.md

 I recommend VGMTrans to convert Squaresoft SPCs to MIDI.
 It uses an improved version of akaospc to do the conversion.

 ## fmp2mid
-This tool converts FMP songs to MIDI.
+This tool converts TGL FMP songs to MIDI.

 I developed the tool using songs from Variable Geo and other GIGA games that use FMP v3.
 I also tested it with the TGL game "Edge", which uses FMP v2.
-FMP v1 sequences don't work yet.
+I haven't seen games that use FMP v1 so far, so I couldn't test support for those.

+Currently the tool supports only MIDI FMP songs.
+OPN/OPNA FMP songs are unsupported as they use a different set of sequence commands.

+Please note that TGL FMP is *not* the popular FMP format that uses files with .OPI/.OVI/.OZI extension.

 ## gems2mid
 This tool converts songs from the GEMS sound driver to MIDI.